jaythad13/Mathematikezettelkasten/Topology --- math-147/notes/Topologies.md

 ##### _example:_ the finite and countable complement topologies

 Another pair of important topologies is the finite and countable complement topologies.
 These are exactly what they say — topologies where open sets are the complements of finite or countable sets respectively.
-Instead of proving that the arbitrary unions of the complements of finite/countable sets are complements ... and so on, it's easier to prove that these are topologies by using [[Mathematical Analysis I --- math-131/notes/Open and closed sets#_theorem _ De Morgan's law|De Morgan's law]] and proving the complementary facts about finite and countable sets instead.
+Instead of proving that the arbitrary unions of the complements of finite/countable sets are complements ... and so on, it's easier to prove that these are topologies by using [[Analysis --- math-131/notes/Open and closed sets#_theorem _ De Morgan's law|De Morgan's law]] and proving the complementary facts about finite and countable sets instead.

 In the case where $X = \mathbb{C}$ or $\mathbb{R}$, the finite complement topology is the [[Algebraic Geometry --- math-176/notes/The Zariski topology|Zariski topology]], which is coarser than the Euclidean topology.
 However, this is not true of the countable complement topology since points can accumulate.
 For example, the complement of the countable set $\{ 1 / n \mid n \in \mathbb{N}\}$ is not open in the Euclidean topology.